raqbit/AnimalEssentials/README.md

 14. /ae spawn (With GUI.)
 15. Make multiple players able to issue the same command at a time (List!)
 16. Particles for /ae kill | /ae spawn | /ae name
+17. Ability to click the coordinates in chat, after issuing /ae find <name>, to teleport to the animal.

 -----